John Hadfield (musician)

 John Hadfield is an American jazz drummer, composer, and percussionist.

 Hadfield was born and raised in Missouri.
 He studied music at University of Nevada, Las Vegas and the University of Missouri, Kansas City Conservatory, before moving to New York.
-He performs with a number of musicians and ensembles including Kinan Azmeh, Ron Blake, Rachel Eckroth, Petros Klampanis, Nguyên Lê, Yo-Yo Ma’s Silk Road Ensemble, Lenny Pickett, and Kenny Werner.
+He performs with a number of musicians and ensembles including Kinan Azmeh, Ron Blake, Rachel Eckroth, St. Vincent (musician), Petros Klampanis, Nguyên Lê, Yo-Yo Ma’s Silk Road Ensemble, Lenny Pickett, and Kenny Werner.

 Life and career

 Born in Missouri, Hadfield began to play the drums as a child.
 He studied music as an undergraduate student at University of Nevada, Las Vegas before earning a Master’s degree at the University of Missouri, Kansas City Conservatory.
 He then settled in New York where he has been performing and composing for a variety of genres, in particular Jazz, world music, and classical and contemporary music.
 Hadfield currently teaches at NYU’s Jazz studies department.